Payment systems

 • It is possible to invoice customers, but there is a fee for over 25 customers a month;

-• The platform offers tools to tax calculation with a 0.5% fee for a transaction;
+• The platform offers tools for tax calculation with a 0.5% fee for a transaction;

-Stripe is an excellent platform to receive money thanks to an abundance of useful features and a high level of security.
+Stripe is an excellent platform for receiving money, thanks to its abundance of useful features and high level of security.

 Integration and Compatibility